heathermiller/menthor/README.markdown

-# Structure of the project
+#Patho Structure of the project

 The Menthor project is structured into several sub-projects: